 Life throws curveballs.
 We’ve all seen this stuff in others, yet we often fail to plan for it in our own early years of marriage.

 Whatever the case, you’ll both be surprised by some of the things that come up.
 That’s okay.
 You know what makes dealing with a surprise easier?
 If it’s the only thing throwing you for a loop.
 Think about two hypothetical couples: one set is unemployed, in college, and can’t afford rent.
 The other has one solid job, and a small apartment lined up.
 Now consider which couple is more prepared to deal with a surprise pregnancy.
 See what I mean?

-Overall, If you both practice self-discipline BEFORE you get married, your future selves will thank you!
+Overall, if you both practice self-discipline BEFORE you get married, your future selves will thank you!
 By making a plan and patiently carrying it out, not only will you be ready for the curveballs life throws your way, but you will also be free from trying to acquire self-discipline in the middle of it all.
-You already built that skill during your engagement!
+You will have already built that skill during your engagement!
 So if you want to get married, are planning to get married, or even are married, do you and your spouse a favor and start developing self-discipline.
 It might just save your marriage.

 Being informed is sexy.
 Get an unbiased news breakdown of everything you need to know in politics, pop-culture, and more in 60 seconds or less.